sleepyfalconstudios/TwitchBot/readme.md

 It also has a few pages for managing stories and chatter information.

+<b>Note!
+This bot is not meant to be deployed anywhere.
+It's for running locally only.
+It requires no login and thus has no protection</b>

 ## How to use
 I would recommend using [nodemon](https://www.npmjs.com/package/nodemon) to run the program.
 Once you have installed nodemon, you can run the program with `nodemon index.ts`